SMSPIRITUALITY—MEDIA

 From Long Island to Kainchi-Dham

-Jeffrey Kagel was born in 1947 in Hempstead, Long Island, into a secular American Jewish family, and spent his late teens in the same upstate-New York psychedelic milieu that produced Ram Dass's career change a generation earlier.
-He met Bhagavan Das — the American expatriate yogi who had escorted Richard Alpert to Neem Karoli Baba in 1967 — in 1968, and travelled with him to India in late 1970.
-He reached Kainchi-Dham, the small temple complex in the Kumaon hills where Neem Karoli Baba (Maharaji) sat, and was given the name Krishna Das by the teacher in the standard pattern of the bhakti lineage's renaming of Western students.
-He remained in residence at the temple and at adjacent ashrams in Vrindavan until Maharaji's death in September 1973, learning the devotional song repertoire of the north Indian bhakti tradition — the Hanumān Chālīsā, the various forms of Hare Kṛṣṇa and Sītā-Rām, the Devī and Śiva invocations — from the Indian singers and householder devotees who passed through the temple, and operating throughout as one of the small Western contingent around Maharaji that included Ram Dass, Larry Brilliant, Jai Uttal, and Bhagavan Das.
+Jeffrey Kagel was born in 1947 in Hempstead, Long Island, into a secular American Jewish family.
+His late teens were spent in the same upstate-New York psychedelic milieu that shaped Ram Dass's career.
+In 1968 he met Bhagavan Das, the American expatriate yogi who had escorted Richard Alpert to Neem Karoli Baba in 1967.
+He travelled to India with Bhagavan Das in late 1970 and reached Kainchi-Dham, the small temple complex in the Kumaon hills where Neem Karoli Baba (Maharaji) sat.
+The teacher gave him the name Krishna Das, as was standard in the bhakti lineage for Western students.
+He remained at the temple and at adjacent ashrams in Vrindavan until Maharaji's death in September 1973.
+During those years he learned the north Indian devotional song repertoire from the Indian singers and householder devotees who passed through: the Hanumān Chālīsā, various forms of Hare Kṛṣṇa and Sītā-Rām, and Devī and Śiva invocations.
+His companions in the Western contingent around Maharaji included Ram Dass, Larry Brilliant, Jai Uttal, and Bhagavan Das.

 The collapse and the long return